 In 1997 a Gallup poll found that 35% of people preferred a boy and 23% preferred a girl (the remainder had no preference).
 In 2007 another Gallup poll found that 37% of people preferred a boy, while 28% preferred a girl.

 I bring up this data not to trivialize the preference for boys that we see in the U.S. and around the world, but to call into question the easy assumption that the data presented by the New York Times represents something uniquely “Asian.”

 Instead of emphasizing the difference between “them” and “us,” it might be interesting to try to think why, given our similarities, we only see such a striking disproportionality in some groups.

 Some of the explanation for this might be cultural (e.g., it might be more socially acceptable to take measures to ensure a boy-child among some groups), but some might also be institutional.
-It occurred to me that only economically privileged groups have the money to take advantage of sex selection technology (or even abortion, as that can be costly too).
-Sex selection, the article explains, “cost[s] $15,000 or more.”
-Chinese, Korean, and Indian Asians are among the more economically privileged “minority” groups in the U.S.
+Only economically privileged groups have the money to take advantage of sex selection technology (or even abortion, as that can be costly, too).
+Sex selection, the article explains, costs upwards of $15,000 or more.
+Perhaps not coincidentally, Chinese, Korean, and Indian Asians are among the more economically privileged minority groups in the U.S.